ivanievillpuff/LinqContraband/README.md

 ### LC004: Guid.NewGuid() in Query

 SQL Server generates UUIDs differently (sequential vs random) than C#.
 Using NEWID() in SQL prevents index usage in some cases or forces client-side evaluation if the provider doesn't support translation.

+**👶 ELI10:** Imagine trying to sort books in a library alphabetically, but someone keeps running around and reshuffling the shelves while you're looking.
+C# and the Database don't agree on how "random" works, so they can't work together.

 **❌ The Crime:**